harvard-lil/nuremberg/README.md

   - `.content`: Files for static pages with project information, etc.
   - `.documents`: Files for displaying digitized document images.
   - `.transcripts`: Files for full-text transcripts and OCR documents.
+  - `.photographs`: Files for displaying images from the photographic archive.
   - `.search`: Files for the search interface and API.

 This document covers the following topics: